Ahwung/christmas-shopping/README.md

 ```

 ### Slideshow
+- this.wishlist from all users
 - Recursion because setTimeout was non-blocking
-- Use Angular $timeout in order to initiate Angular digest cycle
+- Use Angular $timeout instead of setTimeout in order to initiate Angular digest cycle
-- Use this.isRunning = false is ensure slideShow() is only called on load since it's part of the getWishlist()
+- Use this.isRunning = false to ensure slideShow() is only called on load since it's part of the getWishlist()
 ```js
 slideShow = () => {